astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

 STUDENT.
 Ah, I see\footnote{There is a subtlety here, having to do with the free variables that a unification variable can capture.
 In \lamprolog, a unification variable is allowed to capture all the free variables in scope at the point where it is introduced, as well as any variables it is explicitly applied to. \texttt{Defs} and \texttt{Body} are introduced as unification variables when we get to execute the \texttt{pfun}; otherwise, all unification variables used in a rule get introduced when we check whether the rule fires.
 As a result, \texttt{Defs} and \texttt{Body} can capture the \texttt{xs} variables that \texttt{openmany} introduces, whereas \texttt{T'} cannot.
-In \lamprolog terms, the \texttt{pfun} notation desugars to existential quantification of any (capitalized) unification variables that are mentioned while destructuring an argument, like the variables \texttt{Defs} and \texttt{Body}.}.
+In \lamprolog terms, the \texttt{pfun} notation of Makam desugars to existential quantification of any (capitalized) unification variables that are mentioned while destructuring an argument, like the variables \texttt{Defs} and \texttt{Body}.}.
 Let me ask you something though: one thing I noticed with our representation of `letrec` is that we have to be careful so that the number of binders matches the number of definitions we give.
 Our typing rules disallow that, but I wonder if there's a way to have a more accurate representation for `letrec` which includes that requirement?